-Each year, approximately 8.5 million tonnes of wood goes into landfill in the UK; this waste wood could be used in either the biomass boilers (if converted into the pellets) or burned in wood burning stoves.
+Each year, approximately 8.5 million tonnes of wood goes into landfill in the UK; this waste wood could be used in either biomass boilers (if converted into the pellets) or burned in wood burning stoves.
 This would not only provide heat and hot water, but in doing so, it would also ease the pressure on landfill capacity.

 How does a biomass boiler work?

-A biomass boiler works in a very similar way to conventional boilers, combusting the fuel to produce heat that is then used to heat water.
+A biomass boiler works in a very similar way to conventional boilers, combusting fuel to produce heat that is then used to heat water.
 Biomass boilers are normally substantially bigger than their fossil fuel-burning brothers though, for a number of reasons.
 Firstly since they are burning wood pellets as opposed to gas, the boiler needs to be larger to hold the larger volume of fuel.

-In addition, you may wish to install an auto feed hopper on your biomass boiler, which will require additional room.
+In addition, you may wish to install an automatic feed hopper on your biomass boiler, which will require additional room.
 This hopper stores a large volume of the wood pellets that are then automatically fed into the boiler as required, meaning that the boiler needs to be refuelled very infrequently.